ljstrnadiii/ljstrnadiii.github.io/running.md

 {% include image.html url="/images/running_goof.jpg" width=400 align="right" caption="Kokopeli Trail" %}

 Trail running is the center of all my weekend plans.
 It brings me peace I can not find anywhere else.
 Something in the way perseverence always ends in arrival.
 It has taught me how to learn to be patient when the struggle is on.
-Running gives me a place to continue widdling my patience and is often blessed with the presence of such impressive mountains.
+Running gives me an opportunity to shape my patience and often brings such impressive mountains.
 What balance!
 There is nothing like running through, around or in a massive mountain range here in Colorado.

 {% include image.html url="/images/HL100.jpg" width=800 align="top" caption="High Lonesome 100 pc: Kirk Warner"  %}